tsimbomax/FatWeightIndice/README.md

  In this parth the persistence is ensure by either serialisation or local database using MySQLite *The second path is about external persistence of data (cloud) At this level, we have delevop a Java Web application which interact with the android applcation throught HTTP protocol and caused external data persistence.
-  This path is located into the folders :  'WebAppServer' and 'server'.
+  This path is located into the folders :  'WebAppServer' and 'Servers'.